-NEC provides both magnetic and electrostatic ion beam lenses for various focusing needs:
+NEC provides magnetic and electrostatic ion beam lenses for various focusing needs:

-Magnetic Quadrupole Lenses: Designed for high energy ion beams and typically used to focus the beam on post acceleration extended beamlines.
+Magnetic quadrupole lenses are designed for high energy ion beams.
+They are typically used to focus the beam on post acceleration extended beamlines.

-Electrostatic Quadrupole Lenses: Designed for low energy and low power ion beams and typically used on injectors and in the accelerator.
+Electrostatic quadrupole lenses are designed for low energy and low power ion beams.
+They are typically used on injectors and in the accelerator.

-NEC has designed and built many electrostatic quadrupole lenses to meet specific optics requirements including doublet, triplets, and even quadruplet lenses.
+NEC has designed and built many electrostatic quadrupole lenses to meet specific optics requirements, including doublet, triplets, and quadruplet lenses.
 Steering and offset versions are also available.

-Since a quadrupole singlet acts as a converging lens in one plane and as a diverging lens in the other, the focusing properties of the triplet are specified in terms of these two planes – the Converging-diverging-converging (CDC) plane and the diverging-converging-diverging (DCD) plane.
+Since a quadrupole singlet acts as a converging lens in one plane and as a diverging lens in the other, the focusing properties of the triplet are specified in terms of these two planes:

-Because the lens strength is different in each of these planes, quadrupole lenses are in general astigmatic, but the excitation of each of the quadrupole singlets may be adjusted such that stigmatic operation is obtained.
+Because the lens strength is different in each of these planes, quadrupole lenses are in general astigmatic.
+However, the excitation of each of the quadrupole singlets may be adjusted such that stigmatic operation is obtained.

 Magnetic Quadrupoles Electrostatic Quadrupoles